DLQF/Dataism/content/authors/ben_cummings/_index.md

 user_groups:
   - Researchers
 ---
-Ben Cummings is a Junior in Finance at VT.
-He is interested in algorithmic trading and everything regarding quantitative finance.
+Benjamin Cummings is a Junior pursuing a Bachelor of Science in Finance within the Pamplin College of Business.
+His experience lies in analysis of stock market trends, corporate finance, and regression analysis.